-With the cost of living rising, it's a good time to make money online from your creativity.
+The current cost of living squeeze means it's the perfect time to make money online using your creative skills.
 The internet values creative work, with almost all websites relying heavily on creative professionals.
 Blogs, memes and video content as just three examples, but all internet content is actually built from creative effort.

-These are the eight best ways to make money online in 2022.
+These are the eight best ways to make money online right now.
 Whether you become a video game streamer or teach your skills to others, there will be something for everyone.
 You can be discerning but experiment, too, as you never know what will work.
 See our other favourite ways to make more money here.

 How to make money online as a creative

 Etsy is an ecommerce platform specialising in creative items.
 With everything from vintage board games to handmade home decor, the website is an art collector’s dream.
 If you’re someone who makes handmade products, Etsy can help you earn a sizable income.